 He covered the devastating floods in Pakistan and more recently in Queensland, Australia as well as the earthquake and Tsunami which ripped through Japan in March 2011.

 Other stories have taken Jonathan to Beijing to report on the missing plane MH370, Chile, to watch the safe rescue of the trapped miners stuck underground for more than two months, LA for the death of Michael Jackson, and New York’s Ground Zero following the shooting of Osama Bin Laden.
-More recently he's covered terror attacks in Tunisia, Turkey and Brussels and the pro-democracy protests in Hong Kong.
+He's covered terror attacks in Tunisia, Turkey and Brussels and the pro-democracy protests in Hong Kong.

 Jonathan lives in London with his wife and 2 young children who so far have shown no desire to make TV cameras out of cereal boxes...